student-capstone-projects/culture-care/README.md

 * Interpreting / translation
 * Language other than English learning

-There are three type of users of the app, they are:
+There are three type of users of the app, they are the:

-* the service providers
+* Service providers
-* the clients and
+* Clients and
-* the Culture Care WA
+* Culture Care WA

 ## Common Functionality